 We muddle through.
 We can’t believe it’s really happening.
 We share our hopes and fears.
 We learn some things about how we handle stress as a couple.
 Mostly we realize we can change enough to make a dream come true, and no matter what happens, we will be okay.
 We can turn the toy box of our lives upside down and put back in all the toys we want to keep along with some new ones.

-the ceremony held at the South Shore Yacht Club, Milwaukee, Wis.
+Commander Chris May retires from the US Navy; the ceremony held at the South Shore Yacht Club, Milwaukee, Wis. |

 To honor the anniversary you have to recognize how you live your life has changed.